 Another approach to utilize equilibrium analysis for estimating the binding potential is to plot the tissue/reference tissue or bound/reference tissue curve, and if it reaches a constant or nearly constant value, use that ratio to represent DVR or BPND (Pappata et al., 1988).
 This is a valid method in a bolus study if radioligand washout from the brain is faster than plasma washout; then all brain regions will eventually become proportional to plasma concentration.
 The same method is, in theory, applicable for estimating VT, if plasma curve is used in place of reference tissue curve.
 While these methods are well suited for certain radioligands (Laruelle et al., 1994), for other radioligands they may lead to substantial biases (Carson et al., 1993).

-The limitations of the transient equilibrium approach, related to non-steady-state conditions in the tissue and plasma, can be overcome by administration of the tracer as a constant infusion until the true equilibrium is achieved (Carson et al., 1993, 2000; Pinborg et al, 2005).
-To hasten the steady-state, a bolus of tracer is administered before the constant infusion (Kao et al., 1996).
+The limitations of the transient equilibrium approach, related to non-steady-state conditions in the tissue and plasma, can be overcome by administration of the radiopharmaceutical as a constant infusion until the true equilibrium is achieved (Carson et al., 1993, 2000; Pinborg et al, 2005).
+To hasten the steady-state, a bolus of radiopharmaceutical is administered before the constant infusion (Kao et al., 1996).

 Advantages of bolus + infusion approach: